-The affordable gaming PC listed below is perfect for gamers who are working with a budget, but who want to be able to play their favorite games on medium settings on a 1080p monitor.
+The affordable gaming PC listed below is perfect for gamers who are working with a budget, but who want to be able to play their favorite games on at least medium settings on a 1080p monitor.

 For starters, you’re typically going to get the best bang for your buck if you build your own computer rather than buying one pre-built.